 The use of Coinhive by legitimate users has, in general, been on decline owing to the unpopularity that it has been receiving since its launch.
 Coinhive is also easily traceable, which is another fact that its prospective admirers are not using it on their website.

 So, as an alternative, the team Minr, has developed an option of “obfuscation”, which makes it much more difficult to track the miner.
 This facilitates the hidden use of the tool.
 This feature is so effective that it hides the code even for the popular anti-malware tool Malwarebytes.

 How to stay protected from Cryptojacking

 Cryptocurrencies & Blockchain technology is taking over the world.
-It is creating an impact on the global economy and causing technology disruptions as well.
+It is impacting the global economy and causing technology disruptions as well.
 Everyone has started focusing on such a lucrative market – and this includes website hackers too.
 As returns increase, we should expect that such technologies will be misused.

 Being observant while browsing is something that you have to practice regularly if you want to stay away from Cryptojacking frauds.
 You are on a compromised website if you see a sudden spike in memory usage and sluggish performance on your PC.
-The best action here is to stop the process by exiting the website, and not visit it again.
+The best action here is to stop the process by exiting the website and not visiting it again.